YelenaMerzlyakova/Guerilla/README.md

 Mine was [SuperSoep](https://www.supersoep.be/) (original website)

-Usage of a template was encouraged.
+Usage of a template was encouraged but I gave my own spin to it, check it out!

 ## Result